ojhaujjwal/mysqli-db/README.md

 ##### prepareMultiRow

-This is used to fetch multiple rows and returns result similiar to getMultiRowFromArray!
+This is used to fetch multiple rows and returns result similiar to `multiRow`!

 For example to get list of user`s posts from table post!
 ```php